bcbio/bcbio-nextgen/docs/contents/introduction.rst

 .. _Massachusetts General Hospital: http://molbio.mgh.harvard.edu/
 .. _Galaxy: http://galaxyproject.org/

 - `Institute of Human Genetics, UCSF`_: The Genomics Core Facility utilizes bcbio-nextgen in processing more than 2000 whole genome, exome, RNA-seq, ChIP-seq on various projects.
 This pipeline tremendously lowers the barrier of getting access to next generation sequencing technology.
 The community engaged here is also very helpful in providing best practices advices and up-to-date solution to ease scientific discovery.

 .. _Institute of Human Genetics, UCSF: http://humangenetics.ucsf.edu/

+- `IRCCS "Mario Negri" Institute for Pharmacological Research`_: The Translational Genomics Unit in the Department of Oncology uses bcbio-nextgen for targeted resequencing (using an Illumina MiSeq) to identify mutations and other variants in tumor samples to investigate their link to tumor progression, patient survival and drug sensitivity and resistance.

+.. _IRCCS "Mario Negri" Institute for Pharmacological Research: http://www.marionegri.it